This Side Dish Serves 4-6

 3-4 zucchini (medium and sliced 1/4-inch thick)

 2 -3 Japanese eggplant (sliced 1/4-inch thick)

-1/3 to 1/2 cup olive oil
+1/3 to 1/2 c. olive oil

 Toss the zucchini and eggplant with the olive oil and fresh herbs.
-Layer the zucchini, eggplant and tomatoes, alternately, in rows in the prepared casserole pan.
-Sprinkle with salt and pepper to taste.
+Layer the zucchini, eggplant, and tomatoes (alternately) in rows in the prepared casserole pan.
+Sprinkle with salt and pepper (to taste).

 Bake for about 30 to 40 minutes.
-The vegetables should be done, yet toothsome, almost al dente.
-(This is tricky, because under done eggplant is just not good!)
-Serve warm or chilled, the following day…ratatouilles' flavors are known to improve after a day or so.
+The vegetables should be done yet toothsome, almost al dente (tricky because under cooked eggplant is not too tasty).
+Serve warm or chilled.
+Sprinkle with Parmesan cheese (if desired).

 *Please note these amounts are estimates.
 Based on the size and thickness of the vegetables you choose, amounts will vary.
-Slice the eggplant ever so slightly thinner than the zucchini and tomatoes so they all cook at the same time.
+Slice the eggplant slightly thinner than the zucchini and tomatoes so they all cook at the same time.

 Ratatouilles' flavors are known to improve after a day or so.
 When the dish was set to go in the oven, a sheet of parchment was placed over the prepared vegetables.
 I knew this would prevent the vegetables from drying out while roasting.
 Onions and bell peppers may be substituted for the eggplant.